Best NZB Search (Compare 75+ NZB Indexers)

-An NZB search index is a search engine that indexes and helps you find NZB files (just as a torrent index helps you find torrent files).
-Many NZB search indexes cater to the newest releases of media files and each NZB index has its own advantages and disadvantages.
+An NZB search indexer is a search engine that indexes and helps you find NZB files (just as a torrent index helps you find torrent files).
+Many NZB search indexers cater to the newest releases of media files and each NZB indexer has its own advantages and disadvantages.

-Even if an NZB index is open for registration, it can be closed and re-opened at any time.
-If an index you want to join is currently closed, you need to keep your eyes open, usually on related online forums such as the subreddits UsenetInvites or Nzbinvites, or by monitoring the NZB search site's Twitter account, for when it re-opens again.
+If an NZB indexer you want to join is currently closed, you need to keep your eyes open, usually on related online forums such as the subreddits UsenetInvites or Nzbinvites, or by monitoring the NZB search site's Twitter account, for when it re-opens again.

 Top Tip – If the NZB search site you wish to join has a membership fee, consider using an “anonymous” or private payment method such as Bitcoin or cash-bought gift cards in order to keep your identity safe.